lizrice/katacoda-scenarios/kubernetes/step2.md

 * The `kind` of resource being defined is a Pod
 * There is some metadata and a specification for the Pod
   * In the metadata there is a name for the Pod, and a label is also applied.
   * The specification says what is to go inside the pod.
 In this case the specification is very simple: there is just one container called `hello`, and the image is `hello:latest`.
-Each container needs a name for identification purposes.
+Each container needs a name for identification purposes
+  * Setting `imagePullPolicy` to `never` means that the node expects to find the image present.
+You would be very unlikely to use this setting in a real Kubernetes environment.

 ## Interacting with Kubernetes